Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are at the end of naked stems that branch off at the top of the plant and from the leaf axils near the top of the plant, with 1 to a few flowers on a branch.
-Individual flowers from ¼ to 1/3 inch across with 5 white petals that are deeply divided to look like 10.
+[photo of flowers] Branching cluster of stalked flowers at the top of the plant, with 1 to a few flowers on a branch.
+Flowers are ¼ to 1/3 inch across with 5 white petals that are deeply divided to look like 10.
 The 5 narrow star-like green sepals behind the petals are as long as or shorter than the petals and have 3 obscure veins.
-There are 5 to 10 stamens surrounding the center; the tip color may be red, yellow or brown, changing color as the plant matures.
+5 to 10 stamens surround the center; the tip color may be red, yellow or brown, changing color as the plant matures.
+Flower stalks are 1/8 to 1¼ inch long, slender, straight to curved, smooth or rough textured.
+At the base of the stalk is a pair of small, papery bracts less than ¼ inch long.

-[photo of leaves] Leaves are very narrow, ½ to 2 inches long and less than 1/8 inch wide, toothless, hairless, pointed at the tip with no leaf stem and a prominent center vein.
-Leaves are widest at or above the middle, but that may be very subtle and not easily seen.
+[photo of leaves] Leaves are very narrow, linear to elliptic, ½ to 2 inches long and less than 1/8 inch wide, toothless, hairless, pointed at the tip, stalkless with a prominent center vein.
+Leaves are typically widest at or above the middle, but that may be very subtle and not easily distinguished.
 Attachment is opposite.
-The main stem is square, slender and weak, causing the plant to be less erect and more sprawling.
+Stems are branched, slender, square, hairless but often rough along the angles, and weak, causing the plant to be less erect and more sprawling across surrounding vegetation.

 Notes: